iltar/blog-articles/drafts/rethinking-form-development.md

 _As a writer of blog posts, I want a checkbox on another page to confirm the post, so that users explicitly have to agree with our terms._

-Your User Story is finished and was deployed successfully.
-However, the business changes over time and a new User Story is created.
+You finished the User Story and you successfully deployed your code to production.
+However, the business changes over time and someone created a new User Story.
 A confirmation field still requires something to hold the data to say yes or no. Luckily you have seen how to not use entities but DTOs for your form, thus adding one should be a piece of cake!

 ## Adding a Confirm Checkbox
 As mentioned before, I encourage composition over inheritance.
 To accomplish this, you can create a new form type and data object that wrap around the `CommentData` and `CommentType`.

 ```php
     // https://github.com/iltar/blog-articles/blob/master/src/RethinkingFormDevelopment/ConfirmReplyFormType.php
     public function buildForm(FormBuilderInterface $builder, array $options)
     {